 To call this wacky plan a success would be an understatement- Leavenworth sees over 200,000 visitors for its Christmas festivities alone and over a million visitors throughout the entire year!

-Don’t want to worry about the weather?
-Consider taking a train instead- there’s one daily Amtrak train departing from Seattle around 4 pm and arriving in Leavenworth around 8 pm (with two daily return trains to Seattle).
+There’s one daily Amtrak train departing from Seattle around 4 pm and arriving in Leavenworth around 8 pm (with two daily return trains to Seattle).
 Not only do you not have to worry about the weather, but you can also partake in as much yummy German beer as you want!
+Note that, given the timing, this does mean you’ll have to stay at least one night in Leavenworth to actually explore the town.

 Tips for Enjoying Christmas in Leavenworth

-I’d recommend checking out the following hotels (all of which take their Bavarian themes very seriously!):
+I’d recommend checking out the following hotels in Leavenworth (all of which take their Bavarian themes very seriously!):

 - Bavarian Lodge: My go-to recommendation for those staying in Leavenworth, thanks to its awesome location downtown, on-site German-style pub, and two outdoor hot tubs to take in those snowy mountain views.